sergicanet9/scv-go-tools/README.md

 ```

 ## 📝 Usage examples
-Check out [go-hexagonal-api](https://github.com/sergicanet9/go-hexagonal-api) for practical examples of how to use the library with both HTTP and gRPC APIs.
+Check out [go-hexagonal-api](https://github.com/sergicanet9/go-hexagonal-api) and [go-microservices-demo](https://github.com/sergicanet9/go-microservices-demo) for practical examples of how to use the library with both HTTP and gRPC APIs.

 ## ✍️ Author
 Sergi Canet Vela